 International Capital Market Association

 Benchmarks Policy, Markets Policy, Strategy and Competition Division

 PricingBack to Top

 Registration fee is for one person to attend the entire event.
 Pass may not be split between multiple attendees.

-Groups of three or more attendees from the same firm can receive a 20% discount on most event registrations.
-Groups must be registered together, in advance of the event.
-To register your group, please email email@example.com
+Groups of three or more attendees from the same firm can receive a 20% discount on event registrations.
+To register your group, please email email@example.com prior to the event.

 Course LevelBack to Top

 Basic knowledge of derivatives documentation is beneficial but not mandatory.
 Some knowledge of financial markets is assumed.
 No advance preparation is required.

 ISDA is an accredited provider of continuing education credits by the following organizations:

 ISDA has been certified by the New York State Continuing Legal Education Board as an Accredited Provider of continuing legal education in the state of New York.